ipfs/ipfs-docs/docs/concepts/case-study-audius.md

 - Content-based addressing system
 - Tech stack fit with blockchain
 - Easy-to-understand implementation
-- Multiple implementations (JavaScript, Go, Python)
+- Multiple implementations (JavaScript, Go, Python HTTP API)
 - Separation of hosting costs and tech stack use
 - Large, active, supportive community
 - Node flexibility and customizability
-- Support from Protocol Labs
+- Support from IPFS core developers
 - Extensive documentation
 - Third-party extensions and support

-In particular, IPFS' strengths and capabilities in content addressing and easy-to-implement decentralized storage were game-changers for the Audius team.
+In particular, IPFS's strengths and capabilities in content addressing and easy-to-implement decentralized storage were game-changers for the Audius team.

 ### Content addressing